 To achieve a gleaming polished finish on a stainless steel hob, you will want to apply a coat of oil.
 Baby oil works brilliantly.
 Just take a little bit onto your kitchen roll, and rub it across the surface of the hob.
 This will not only get rid of any fingerprints, but it will provide a protective coating for your hob, ensuring that future stains are more easily swept away.

 How To Clean Gas Hob Burners

 When you are cleaning a glass hob, it is essential that you keep the area around the burner itself clear.
 Food which falls here will become burned on very quickly and should be removed as soon as possible.

 Most gas hob burners come with an aluminium base, which should be cleaned by soaking it with warm water.
 You might be able to get away with wire wool to remove some of the more persistent grime, but be sure to check the manual for your hob first.

 The burner lids themselves are usually made from ceramics.
 You can remove these one by one and soak them in warm, soapy water.
-Some gas hob burners also come with a coat around the edge of the burner, which can be washed in much the same way.
+Some gas hob burners also come with a coat around the edge of the burner, which can be washed the same way.